 - You can sell your item to the pawnshop outright, but pawnbrokers are less enthusiastic about these transactions because loans offer much more profit potential for the pawnbroker.

 - You must receive a pawn ticket.
-Don't lose this!
-Not only is it the receipt for your item, but it also summarizes the terms of your loan: fees, expiration date, description of your item, etc.
+Don’t lose this!
+Not only is it the receipt for your item, it also summarizes the terms of your loan: fees, expiration date, description of your item, etc.

 Repaying the loan

-You have two choices on repayment:
+You have 2 choices for repayment:

 In some locations, you can extend the loan period by up to several months, but you’ll incur additional charges.